tpeo/full-stack-learning-repo-2022/Week_6/README.md

 1. Go to firebase.com
   i.
 Sign up with a personal account
 2. Create a project
-  i.
-Click On: get started
+* Click On: get started
-  ii.
-Click On: add Project
+* Click On: add Project
-  iii.
-Name project
+* Name project
-  iv.
-Click On: Add web app
+* Click On: Add web app

 3. To use Google Authentication and other Firebase utilities
-  i.
-Go to Project settings (gear at top left) and under "Your apps" add a web app (</>) ii.
-This will give you code which looks like this
+* Go to Project settings (gear at top left) and under "Your apps" add a web app (</>)
+* This will give you code which looks like this

 ```
 // Import the functions you need from the SDKs you need